+ITAB considers its employees to be its foremost asset.
+Attracting, involving and developing the employees is a decisive factor for the business.
 ITAB’s aim is to be a responsible employer that attracts and retains employees.
-ITAB is working to ensure good working conditions within the companies in the Group, at suppliers and at the customer.
-ITAB respects human rights and works on the basis of international conventions on human rights in the management of its day-to-day operations.
+ITAB is working to ensure good working conditions within the companies in the Group, for suppliers and with the customers.

-During 2017, ITAB will be reviewing its safety procedures for those companies that report a higher number of accidents.
-Efforts are being made at a local level to reduce the proportion of sick leave within the company.
-During 2016, the proportion of sick leave amounted to 5.3%, compared to 6.3% in 2015.
-Sick leave is monitored and measures are being implemented in those units with higher levels of sickness absence.
-Sickness absence varies between the individual companies in the Group.
+Efforts are being made at a local level to reduce the proportion of sick leave within the company, which increased slightly in 2019 to 3.0 (2.5) percent.
+Sick leave is monitored and measures are implemented in units with higher levels of absence.

 Board member, ITAB